gardener/landscaper/docs/usage/Installations.md

 The context is a configuration resource containing shared configuration for installations.
 This config can contain the repository context, registry pull secrets, etc. .
 For detailed documentation see [./Context.md](./Context.md).

-Installations *MUST* reference a context by its name in `.spec.context` (it is defaulted to the `default` context if not defined).
+Installations reference a context by its name in `.spec.context`.
+If the context reference is not defined, it is defaulted to the `default` context.
-The context must be present in the same namespace as the installtion.
+The context must be present in the same namespace as the installation.
-Cross-namespace consumption is not possible.
+> Note: Cross-namespace consumption is not possible.

 The context is automatically passed to subinstallations and deploy items.